antonio-gor/antonio-gor.github.io/_posts/2019-05-31-kepler-part-1.md

 Our ultimate goal is to process the data and create a machine learning model to detect potential exoplanets among the dataset.
 If you would like some background information as to what exoplanets and light curves are, I highly suggest reading Andrew Vanderburg's [tutorial](https://www.cfa.harvard.edu/~avanderb/tutorial/tutorial.html) where he provides both great explanations and animations relating to exoplanets and light curves.

-### Environment
+## Environment
-If you wish to follow along, make sure you have python installed on your system.
-I will be working with python 3.6 on macOS 10.14.
+If you wish to follow along, make sure you have Python installed on your system.
+I will be working with Python 3.6.8 on macOS 10.14.3.

 ## Data Acquisition
 ### Exoplanet Archive